IBM-Bluemix-Docs/security-advisor/notifications.md

     </tr>
     <tr>
       <td>Severity</td>
       <td>The level of severity for the notification received.
 Options include: <code>low</code>, <code>medium</code>, and <code>high</code>.
-By default, <code>medium</code> and <code>high</code> are turned on.</td>
+You must select at least one option when configuring your channel through the GUI.</td>
     </tr>
   </table>

 4. Click **Save**.
 The channel is added to a list where you can track all of your channel configurations.

 5. Test the connection by clicking the overflow menu in the row for the channel that you created.

-6. Select **Test the connection**.
+Select **Test the connection**.
 A test notification is sent to your endpoint.
 A test channel connection request triggers an alert as shown in the following example:

      ```
      {